ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r Speaking.
+Speaking.
 There is speaking well,
 speaking easily, speaking justly, and speaking sea­
 sonably.
 It is offending against the last to speak of
 entertainments before the indigent, of seund limbs